adobe-type-tools/drawBotProofing/README.md

-# DrawBot-based font- and UFO proofing scripts
+# DrawBot scripts for proofing fonts and/or UFOs.

 ## Prerequisites